ethereum/ethereum-org-website/src/content/bridges/index.md

 - users to access new platforms and leverage the benefits of different chains.
 - developers from different blockchain ecosystems to collaborate and build new platforms for the users.

-For instance, for a company like Socket, [bridging is essential](https://www.alchemy.com/blog/alchemy-powering-socket-the-bridging-aggregator) to building a multi-chain ecosystem and faciliating value exchange between L1s like Ethereum to other L1 and L2 protocols.

 <Divider />

 ## Bridge use cases {#bridge-use-cases}